 “Some of the times you just gotta let your freak flag fly,” my aunt said to her brother.
 My aunt wanted to be younger and hipper her whole life.
 She knew the Billboard top 100 far better than I did, she wore clothing better suited to younger girls, and she said catch phrases like this one all the time.
 This was the first time I heard that phrase, however, and even though it involved my aunt’s embarrassing attempt to appear hip, the line stuck with me.
 A short time later, I heard someone on a top-rated television show say it, then one of my friends said it in school, and a week later I began hearing it everywhere.

 “Where did you hear that phrase?”
-I asked my friend from school.
+I asked a friend from school.

 “Dude, I don’t know.
 I’ve been saying it for decades,” he said.
-That response appears to be the key to keeping it cool in the phraseology universe, for no one ever seems to know where they heard it first.
-Either they truly don’t remember where they first heard it, they don’t care, or they want us to think they started it.
+That response appears to be the key to keeping it cool in the phraseology universe, for no one ever seems to know where or when they heard them first.
+Either they truly don’t remember, they don’t care, or they want us to think they started it.

 There’s apparently a lot of prestige wrapped up in starting a phrase, and if someone gets a taste of it, they don’t give it up willingly.
 Whatever the case is, when the curious pursue such a matter, we receive evasive and defensive responses.
 Even if they just started saying the phrase last February, they want us to think they’ve been saying it for decades, or they dismiss further intrigue on this issue as uncool.